 For the absolute maximum time for data retrieval, data can be retrieved before and after CONV toggles.
 Nearly all of T{INT} is available for data retrieval.
 Figure 25 illustrates how this is done by combining the two previous methods.
-You must pause the retrieval during CONV toggling must be paused to prevent digital noise, as discussed previously, and finish before the next data is ready.
-The maximum number of DDC114s that can be daisy-chained together with FORMAT = high is:
+You must pause the retrieval during CONV toggling to prevent digital noise, as discussed previously, and finish before the next data is ready.
+The maximum number of DDC114s that can be daisy-chained together (FORMAT = high) is: